-2. The notice shall be published in the Florida Administrative Weekly not less than 28 days prior to the intended action.
-The proposed rule shall be available for inspection and copying by the public at the time of the publication of notice.

-3. The notice shall be mailed to all persons named in the proposed rule and to all persons who, at least 14 days prior to such mailing, have made requests of the agency for advance notice of its proceedings.
-The agency shall also give such notice as is prescribed by rule to those particular classes of persons to whom the intended action is directed.

-4. The adopting agency shall file with the committee, at least 21 days prior to the proposed adoption date, a copy of each rule it proposes to adopt; a copy of any material incorporated by reference in the rule; a detailed written statement of the facts and circumstances justifying the proposed rule; a copy of any statement of estimated regulatory costs that has been prepared pursuant to s.
-120.541; a statement of the extent to which the proposed rule relates to federal standards or rules on the same subject; and the notice required by subparagraph 1.

-(b) Special matters to be considered in rule adoption.-

-1. Statement of estimated regulatory costs.-Prior to the adoption, amendment, or repeal of any rule other than an emergency rule, an agency is encouraged to prepare a statement of estimated regulatory costs of the proposed rule, as provided by s.
+- 2. The notice shall be published in the Florida Administrative Weekly not less than 28 days prior to the intended action.
+The proposed rule shall be available for inspection and copying by the public at the time of the publication of notice. - 3.
+The notice shall be mailed to all persons named in the proposed rule and to all persons who, at least 14 days prior to such mailing, have made requests of the agency for advance notice of its proceedings.
+The agency shall also give such notice as is prescribed by rule to those particular classes of persons to whom the intended action is directed. - 4.
+The adopting agency shall file with the committee, at least 21 days prior to the proposed adoption date, a copy of each rule it proposes to adopt; a copy of any material incorporated by reference in the rule; a detailed written statement of the facts and circumstances justifying the proposed rule; a copy of any statement of estimated regulatory costs that has been prepared pursuant to s.
+120.541; a statement of the extent to which the proposed rule relates to federal standards or rules on the same subject; and the notice required by subparagraph 1. - (b) Special matters to be considered in rule adoption. - 1.
+Statement of estimated regulatory costs.-Before the adoption, amendment, or repeal of any rule other than an emergency rule, an agency is encouraged to prepare a statement of estimated regulatory costs of the proposed rule, as provided by s.
 120.541.
-However, an agency shall prepare a statement of estimated regulatory costs of the proposed rule, as provided by s.
-120.541, if the proposed rule will have an impact on small business.

-2. Small businesses, small counties, and small cities.-

-Each agency, before the adoption, amendment, a. or repeal of a rule, shall consider the impact of the rule on small businesses as defined by s.
+However, an agency must prepare a statement of estimated regulatory costs of the proposed rule, as provided by s.
+120.541, if: - a.
+The proposed rule will have an adverse impact on small business; or - b.
+The proposed rule is likely to directly or indirectly increase regulatory costs in excess of \$200,000 in the aggregate in this state within 1 year after the implementation of the rule. - 2.
+Small businesses, small counties, and small cities.- - a.
+Each agency, before the adoption, amendment, or repeal of a rule, shall consider the impact of the rule on small businesses as defined by s.
 288.703 and the impact of the rule on small counties or small cities as defined by s.
 120.52.
 Whenever practicable, an agency shall tier its rules to reduce disproportionate impacts on small businesses, small counties, or small cities to avoid regulating small businesses, small counties, or small cities that do not contribute significantly to the problem the rule is designed to address.
-An agency may define "small business" to include businesses employing more than 100 persons, may define "small county" to include those with populations of more than 75,000, and may define "small city" to include those with populations of more than 10,000, if it finds that such a definition is necessary to adapt a rule to the needs and problems of small businesses, small counties, or small cities.
+An agency may define "small business" to include businesses employing more than 200 persons, may define "small county" to include those with populations of more than 75,000, and may define "small city" to include those with populations of more than 10,000, if it finds that such a definition is necessary to adapt a rule to the needs and problems of small businesses, small counties, or small cities.
 The agency shall consider each of the following methods for reducing the impact of the proposed rule on small businesses, small counties, and small cities, or any combination of these entities: